welrok/welrok_local_api/source/en/parameters.rst

    25       2 (uint8)       propKoef                   in minutes when load on within 30-minutes cycle of the proportional mode
-   26       1 (int8)        upperLimit                 in °C, max setting value of the floor temperature 27       1 (int8)        lowerLimit                 in °C, min setting value of the floor temperature 28       2 (uint8)       maxSchedulePeriod          max number of perioods per day 29       1 (int8)        tempTemperature            in °C, temporary mode temperature 31       1 (int8)        setTemperature             in °C, setting temperature of current mode (awayFloorTemperature | manualFloorTemperature | tempTemperature)
+   26       1 (int8)        upperLimit                 in °C, max setting value of the floor temperature 27       1 (int8)        lowerLimit                 in °C, min setting value of the floor temperature 28       2 (uint8)       maxSchedulePeriod          max number of perioods per day.
+Read Only 29       1 (int8)        tempTemperature            in °C, temporary mode temperature 31       1 (int8)        setTemperature             in °C, setting temperature of current mode (awayFloorTemperature | manualFloorTemperature | tempTemperature)
    33       1 (int8)        upperAirLimit              in °C, max setting value of the air temperature